sanger-tol/treeval/docs/output.md

   - `*_pretext_hr.pretext`: High resolution pretext map.
   - `*_pretext_normal.pretext`: Standard resolution pretext map.
   - `*.mcool`: HiC map required for HiGlass
+  - `*_normalFullMap.png`: A pretext snapshot of the normal resolution pretext ONLY.
+Making snapshots of the other pretexts becomes very computationally expensive for no real gain in quality.

 </details>